Circuit type: Temporary street course

 A taxi might be the simplest way to get from Bangkok (albeit probably the most expensive).
 Expect to pay around 700-800 baht from Bangkok to Bang Saen (excluding the expressway tolls).
 Expect about 500-600 baht from Suvarnabhumi Airport (excluding the 50 baht airport fee and expressway tolls).

-Find the best hotel and flight deals near to Bangsaen:
+Find the best hotel and room deals near to Bangsaen: